AryanBlip/Invoice-Automation/README.md

 🚀 **<u>How to Generate a New Invoice</u>**

-📊 Copy the table/data in an excel file along with the headers (this is important).
+📊 Copy the table/data in an excel file along with the headers (Headers in Excel file are mandatory).

-💾 Save the file in **.xlsx** format in the same directory as the app.
+💾 Save the file in the same directory/path as the app.

 ▶️ Start the app.

-🏦 Select the bank and choose the previously saved .xlsx file.
+🏦 Select the bank and choose the previously saved Excel file saved in the same directory/path.
-    (*.All Files can be selected if the file is in .ods format)
+    (IF YOUR FILE DOESNT APPEAR IN THE FILES DIALOG - click **"*.All Files"** on the bottom right of the file dialog)

 📥 Click "Load Data" to import the data from the Excel file.

-🗓️ Enter the Invoice Number and Month/Year
+🗓️ Enter the 'Invoice Number' and 'Month Year', and revise the 'Date of Creation'

 (The Month/Year will automatically appear under the Disbursal Date column.)